 Once you define the one you like the most, I get started writing.
-I use examples, stats, and the like, until the article is super actionable and well-written.
+I try to use all my favorite writing techniques, like adding examples, stats, and the like, until the article is super actionable and well-written.
 I send the first draft.
 We go over the edits, and when you think it’s done, you paste in on your WordPress.”

 “Uhm, I don’t know.
 I start writing and I learn as I go.”

 “I expect you to send me everything — topics, keywords, ideas, examples, etc. I just write.”